oguyon/Cfits/src/AOloopControl/doc/AOloopControl.md

 Entries will be logged in the `./logdir/<UTDATE>/logging/<LOOPNAME>.log` file (with sym link to `aolconf.log`).

-It is also common practice to start a `MISC` log for misc comments:
+It is also common practice to start a `MISC` log for misc comments, also to be included in the external log:

 ~~~
-./aolconfscripts/aollog -i MISC NULL
+./aolconfscripts/aollog -ie MISC NULL
 ~~~